Site map

 ATV presentation

 ESA officials outline the ATV mission to European dignitaries and journalists on March 8, 2008 at the Jupiter building in Kourou, French Guiana.
-Left to right: John Ellwood, ATV Project Manager; Jean-Jacques Dordain, the ESA Director General; Jean-Yves Le Gall, Arainespace Director General; Yannick d'Escatha, CNES President.
+Left to right: John Ellwood, ATV Project Manager; Jean-Jacques Dordain, the ESA Director General; Jean-Yves Le Gall, Arianespace Director General; Yannick d'Escatha, CNES President.
 Click to enlarge.
 Copyright © 2008 Anatoly Zak